k2view-academy/K2View-Academy/articles/26_fabric_security/05_fabric_webservices_security.md

 ## Authentication Methods

-Fabric secures and controls Web Services (WS) access via an authentication mechanism in which each API call must be verified.
+Fabric secures and controls Web Services (WS) access via an authentication and authorization mechanisms in which each API call must be verified.

-Fabric supports three methods for that purpose:
+Fabric supports several methods for that purpose:

 1. **API Key**, a token which is sent as `Authorization: Bearer` header

-2. **JWT** ( JSON Web Tokens), an open industry standard method (RFC 7519) that securely represents claims between two parties.
+2. **JWT** ( JSON Web Tokens), an open industry standard method ([RFC 7519](https://datatracker.ietf.org/doc/html/rfc7519)) that securely represents claims between two parties.

    The JWT authentication has 2 variants: